foocheung/sqs_v2/paper_v2.md

 # Statement of Need

-High-throughput technologies generate large, multi-plate datasets can be sensitive to batch effects, assay drift, and technical variability.
+High-throughput proteomics technologies such as SomaScan generate large, multi-plate datasets that are sensitive to batch effects, assay drift, and technical variability.
 Ensuring data quality is essential for reliable biological interpretation, especially in clinical and translational research where results may inform downstream experiments or patient studies.
 However, QC workflows are often performed manually using spreadsheets or custom scripts, which can be time-consuming, inconsistent across studies, and difficult to reproduce.

 Research teams need tools that: